JMagnoJunior/react-microservices-example/findmyplace_website/README.md

 # Find My Place - React Website

-I am not a really good front end programmer but I know something about React Js.
+I do not consider myself as a really good front end programmer, but still I know something about ReactJs, Javascript and Functional Programming.

 This project shows how to interacts with my back end services.
 It uses redux and immutables and it is totally based on a functional programming.